From Local Colleges to Greater Cincinnati and Northern Kentucky High Schools

 Here are just a few of the ways we continue to grow each year:

-• continue to expand the number of high school students that can learn hands-on about philanthropy
+• continue to increase the number of high school students experiencing hands-on about philanthropy education

 • increase the amount of funding we provide to each school to make an even greater impact

-• develop better educational resources for the teachers and students
+• continue to develop educational resources for the teachers and students

-• provide better teacher support and a larger stipend for the time investment
+• provide continued teacher support and a increased stipend time investment

-• strengthen agency relationships to form educational partnerships
+• strengthen relationships with NPOs to form educational partnerships

 • develop service, educational and fundraising opportunities for students